 The end of local vehicle manufacturing in Australia presents an opportunity to re-evaluate the way passenger vehicles are taxed.
 The AADA believes that removing the passenger vehicle tariff can lead to significant reductions for consumers purchasing new cars

-The passenger vehicle tariff is a 5 per cent duty on vehicles entering Australia from a non- Free Trade Agreement (FTA) countries.
-While Australia has concluded FTAs with major source countries such as Thailand, Japan and Korea, hundreds of thousands of vehicles from Europe, the United Kingdom, South Africa and elsewhere still incur the tariff.
+The passenger vehicle tariff is a 5 per cent duty on vehicles entering Australia from non- Free Trade Agreement (FTA) countries.
+While Australia has concluded FTAs with major source countries such as Thailand, Japan, Korea and the USA, hundreds of thousands of vehicles from the European Union, India, South Africa and elsewhere still incur the tariff.
 Passenger vehicle tariff revenue was $540 million in 2016-17.

-The cessation of motor vehicle manufacturing in Australia in 2017 and the global trend towards electric and autonomous vehicles presents the Government with an opportunity to revaluate the taxes and charges on the purchase of a motor vehicle.
-While the removal of stamp duty will require the co-operation of the States and Territories AADA supports the removal of the passenger vehicle tariff on 290,000 vehicles which could open up trade and investment opportunities in non-FTA countries and lead to significant benefits for consumers.
+While the removal of stamp duty will require the co-operation of the States and Territories, the removal of the passenger vehicle tariff on 290,000 vehicles could open up trade and investment opportunities with non-FTA countries and lead to significant benefits for consumers.

-Australian passenger vehicle tariffs were reduced from 10 per to 5 per cent on 1 January 2010 and cars imported from a country with which Australia has a FTA are landed without being subject to any tariff.
+Australian passenger vehicle tariffs were reduced from 10 per cent to 5 per cent on 1 January 2010 and cars imported from a country with which Australia has a FTA are landed without being subject to any tariff.
 Australians have benefited and there are 67 brands and over 350 models available to a consumer in what is arguably the most competitive market in the world.
-Australia has 10 FTAs in force and with the cessation of manufacturing there is no justification to impose a tariff on a vehicle sourced from a non-FTA country.
+Australia has 10 FTAs in force and with the end of motor vehicle manufacturing in Australia there is no justification to impose a tariff on a vehicle sourced from a non-FTA country.